top of page

 With the ever increasing popularity of electric vehicles, we plan to install a charging point in the coming months.
 We hope this will encourage more green journeys to Old Rectory House.
-We have recently registered with Green Tourism and are hoping to become accredited soon and learn new ideas and practises for us to further improve our green credentials.

 We would like to thank all our guests in advance for their support in helping us to do our bit to help the planet!